jr-leary7/scLANE/README.md

 # Identifying Differentially Expressed Genes

 Say we have a matrix of integer counts (non-normalized) named `expr_mat` and a dataframe of pseudotime values named `pt_df`.
-We can then use those as inputs to the main test function in `scLANE`, `testDynamic()`, in order to determine which genes are differentially expressed over pseudotime.
-If the number of cells and/or genes is high, we'll probably want to use parallel processing to speed up the function's execution.
+We can then use those as inputs to the main test function in `scLANE`, `testDynamic()`, in order to determine which genes are differentially expressed over pseudotime at the per-lineage level i.e., if there are more than one pseudotime lineages, we'll generate DE test statistics per-gene, per-lineage.
+In addition, if the number of cells and/or genes is high, we'll want to use the built-in parallel processing to speed up the function's execution.

 ```
 gene_stats <- testDynamic(expr.mat = expr_mat,